 Federation Issues Official Statement

-- The federation recognized that the backlash over the proposed women's team setup had exposed deeper communication gaps between administrators and athletes.
+The federation recognized that the backlash over the proposed women's team setup had exposed deeper communication gaps between administrators and athletes that must be addressed.

 Efforts to Rebuild Trust